 I was the match that would fire up her snatch”

 Ouch, not very subtle is it?
 The lack of elegance in the words is narrowly compensated by the unearthly grace of the music of the chorus.
 Well written and well played by the Bad Seeds.
 Beauty marred by imperfection, what could be greater?

 A few words about the cover.
-In a time where nakedness is always considered pornographic, this picture is interesting in several ways.
+In a time where nakedness is almost always considered pornographic, this picture is interesting in several ways.
 The fact that the cover depicts a fully clothed Nick Cave along with his naked wife can give rise to a plethora of interpretations.
 But maybe it´s more simple than that.
-Beauty is universal, and for a man nothing is more so than the female form.
+Beauty is universal, and for a heterosexual man nothing is more so than the female form.
 Another reflection is that of the older man and his sexuality.
 Even though his sexual prowess might diminish, his appetite won´t.
 I´ve recently turned 50, tell me about it.